Own-Data-Privateer/hoardy-adb/README.md

 Merge many smaller Android Backup files into a single larger one.
 A reverse operation to `split`.

-This exists mostly for checking that `split` is not buggy.
+This mostly exists for testing of `split`.

 - positional arguments:
   - `INPUT_AB_FILE`